snehamohan2006/calorie-tracker/README.md

-# calorie-tracker
-to track calorie
+calorie tracker is used to track calories